yacineMahdid/deep-learning-model-explained/fractal_net/README.md

 # Fractal Net
 The code was taken and modified from the [following repository](https://github.com/khanrc/pt.fractalnet/tree/master).
-An important thing to keep in mind with this code is that the drop path is done on a per sample basis, not on a per batch basis.
-Meaning that drop path will be applied within a batch and cut the sample into some % doing global drop path and the rest will be local drop path.

 The model is used in the following manner at a high level:
 ```python